 Most people start their careers with the best of intentions, but it's easy to get off track.
 Once you get into the routine of landing at the same desk, day after day, you can forget to take stock.
 One day (hopefully sooner rather than later!) you may realize that you are far from where you had hoped and wonder how to get back onto the right path.
-How can you tell if your career is off track?

-- You can't get there from here.
 There is no clear path from your current job to your goals.
 Every successful business person knows the value of paying your dues to earn your way up the ladder.
 But if you can't see a logical career progression from where you are, it may be time to reassess your career choices.

-- You don't like Mondays.
 Unless you are Richard Branson, you probably groan at the thought of Monday morning.
 But Monday morning dread shouldn't start Sunday night.
 If you're in the right career, you can likely shake off the doldrums with a cup of coffee or morning run.
 There's nothing wrong with enjoying your weekends, but if you spend your Sunday riddled with anxiety, it may be time to update your resume.

 If you know you're off track, but you're not sure what to do next, Sparks Group can help.
 We can teach you to reframe your experience to change your career path, or help you find your next great career opportunity.